The-Microservice-Dungeon/docs/docs/trading/tradingService.md

     ]

-The gamelog service is using a get comand to recive the current balances of the `players` bank accounts.
+The gameLog service is using a get command to receive the current balances of the `players` bank accounts.

 For the current round: